JFsanchezherrero/CodeTheFly_UAB/README.md

 ##### fly-A.sh script

-We can call in the terminal to see additional information.
+We can call it in the terminal to see additional information.
 Just type: `$ sh fly-A.sh`

 ```
 ###############################################